HL7 Interfaces Configured Faster with PilotFish’s HL7 Interface Engine Solutions

 - Reuse of established HL7 interfaces can be even quicker.
 Just click “Duplicate,” tweak, test and go!

 - Deploying your HL7 interfaces is as easy as drag and drop, copy your interface configuration files or deploy them through any major change control and/or build automation framework.

 PilotFish’s HL7 Interface Engine solution consists of the eiConsole and eiPlatform to provide a complete Java framework for the high volume, secure, runtime processing of interfaces.
-Your HL7 default interfaces now can usually be configured and deployed in less than 30 minutes!
+Your HL7 default interfaces now usually can be configured and deployed in less than 30 minutes!
 Reuse of established HL7 interfaces can be even quicker.

 PilotFish enables multiple patterns for reuse including: cloning existing interfaces and tweaking them; utilizing a library of existing templates to select the closest to what is required for new one; using an existing interface as-is for multiple integration points and chaining “standard” interfaces with implementation-specific variants.

 The eiConsole for Healthcare Interface Engine IDE is part of the PilotFish Interface Development Life Cycle – a complete system for building, maintaining, testing and deploying interfaces.